chen42/presentations/cho_ag.md

 [Pharmacology 5e](https://www.clinicalkey.com/#!/content/book/3-s2.0-B9780323391665000062?scrollTo=%23t0015) Table 6.2

-Note: important to remember the location of the subtypes and their effects
+// important to remember the location of the subtypes and their effects

 ---
 <section id="eye">